-An ongoing relationship with an insurance broker means that if better options for your company become available, they can help you weigh the pros and cons of changing policies to take advantage of them, saving your company money and also getting better coverage for your employees.
+An ongoing relationship between you and an insurance broker means that if better options for your company become available, they can help you weigh the pros and cons of changing policies to take advantage of them.
+This saves your company money and also gets better coverage for your employees.

 How do insurance brokers work?

 An insurance broker will comb the insurance market and every major carrier, pulling a variety of plans with elements that work for your business’s needs.
 They will then present you with several options, offering cost analysis and assistance with any questions.
 Some insurance brokers, like True Texas Benefits, can also provide claims administration and other services.